The internet has provided a haven for those inclined to strike out at people in anonymity and usually without fear of repercussion.

 The purpose of this blog post is not to propose solutions to this problem, but rather to take a step back and call for an objective, measured and truthful discussion of the relevant issues.

-There’s no doubt that women are often targets of online abuse, although there does appear to be a tendency towards embellishment and exaggeration.
+There’s no doubt that women are often targets of online abuse, although there does appear to be a tendency towards embellishment and exaggeration with regards to the nature and extent of such abuse.
 The author of this article, for example, would have us believe that life on the internet is unbearable for women due to the oppressive behaviour of male trolls.

 Why do so many commentators and ‘experts’ fail to acknowledge these significant points?